yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 bower install jquery-pjax --save

 # If you're using RequireJS...
+# (be aware that currently the webapp generator does not include RequireJS and the following command only applies to generators that do)
 grunt bower
 > Injects your Bower dependencies into your RequireJS configuration.